onja-org/w2_css_sass_comprehensive/README.md

 - **Try your own approach first!** The learning happens in the struggle
 - Only peek at the reference if you're completely blocked
 - Use it to understand patterns, not to copy code directly

+**Want to check your progress?**
+- Run `npm run test-progress` to see which sections are complete
+- Tests check for custom styling presence, not specific design choices
+- Great way to track your progress and celebrate wins!

 ---